Twitter under Musk? Most of the plans are a mystery – KION546

 After months of squabbling over the fate of their bombshell $44 billion deal, the billionaire and the bird app are essentially back to square one — if a bit worse for wear as trust and goodwill has seemed to erode on both sides.

-He could potentially own one of the world’s most powerful communications platforms with a daily population of 237 million in a matter of weeks, though the deal is not final.
-The lack of clear plans for the platform are raising concern among Twitter’s constituencies, who range from users in conflict regions where it offers an information lifeline to the company’s own employees.
+He could own one of the world’s most powerful communications platforms with 237 million daily users in a matter of weeks, though the deal is not final.
+The lack of clear plans for the platform are raising concern among Twitter’s constituencies, ranging from users in conflict regions where it offers an information lifeline to the company’s own employees.

 “Both users and advertisers are — understandably — anxious about whether the move will fundamentally change the culture of the platform,” said Brooke Erin Duffy, a professor at Cornell University who studies social media.
 “And so, Musk will need to decide whether he wants to quash their concerns by retaining core features (the content moderation system, for instance) and keeping the company public — or whether he will undertake a full-scale overhaul.”